matrix-org/complement-crypto/README.md

 ## Complement-Crypto
-*EXPERIMENTAL: As of Jan 2024 this repo is under active development currently so things will break constantly.*
+*As of May 2024 this project is being used in CI for existing SDKs.
+As such, it has a stable API exposed via a Github Action.*

 Complement Crypto is an end-to-end test suite for next generation Matrix _clients_, designed to test the full spectrum of E2EE APIs.